Smoke Free Villages

 Cambodia

-The Smoke-Free Village approach accelerates the transition from using traditional fuels to clean cooking energy in rural villages, through the provision of behavioural change communication, supply chain support, and enhanced governance.
+The Smoke-Free Village approach accelerated the transition from using traditional fuels to clean cooking energy in rural villages in Cambodia, through the provision of behavioural change communication, supply chain support, and enhanced governance.

-Despite increased access to electricity and other clean fuels, rural households still rely on firewood and traditional fuels because cooking habits are rooted in deep cultural beliefs, perceptions about costs, fear of the new technology, and generally low awareness of alternatives.
+Despite increased access to electricity and other clean fuels, rural households continued to rely on firewood and traditional fuels because cooking habits were rooted in deep cultural beliefs, perceptions about costs, fear of the new technology, and generally low awareness of alternatives.

 Approach

-SNV has steadily been developing its Smoke-Free Village approach in Cambodia since 2021.
+SNV developed Smoke-Free Village (SFV) approach in Cambodia in 2021.
 This gender-sensitive approach encourages communities to take shared and collective action about smoke in the community.

-The work begins with awareness-raising events such as village meetings, school gatherings, door-to-door visits, and supplier cooking demonstrations.
-Everything is designed to trigger a discussion around cooking norms and a shared future vision.
+The work began with awareness-raising events such as village meetings, school gatherings, door-to-door visits, and cooking demonstrations.
+Everything was designed to trigger a discussion around cooking norms and a shared future vision.

-Smoke-Free Village works with various community leaders to further spread the message, including teachers, monks, village health workers, and doctors.
-Local authorities play a pivotal role by organising the events and monitoring progress at the household level.
-Building on previous experience with Community-Led Total Sanitation, the SFV approach has been expanding from Cambodia to other countries, demonstrating that behavioural change communication can significantly change cooking behaviours.
+SFV worked with various community leaders to further spread the message, including teachers, monks, health workers, and doctors.
+Local authorities played a pivotal role by organising the events and monitoring progress at the village and household levels.
+Building on previous experience with Community-Led Total Sanitation, the SFV approach was expanded beyond Cambodia, demonstrating that behavioural change communication can significantly change cooking behaviours.

-As demand for cleaner cooking is triggered, the private sector should be primed to respond to the increased demand.
-Local shop owners see more opportunities to sell cookstoves and clean fuels, and positive synergies are realised.
+As demand for cleaner cooking was triggered, the private sector was primed to respond to the increased demand.
+Local shop owners saw more opportunities to sell cookstoves and clean fuels, and positive synergies were realised.

-For longer-lasting systems-level change, SFV combines the core supply and demand work with capacity strengthening of institutions, from village levels up to (inter) national level.
-These are increasingly formalised through MoUs with the national and subnational governments, not only with Energy ministries but, increasingly, with those tasked with health and rural development.
+For longer-lasting systems-level change, SFV combined the core supply and demand work with capacity strengthening of institutions, from village levels up to (inter) national level.
+These are increasingly formalised through MoUs with the national and subnational governments, not only with Energy Ministries but, increasingly, with those tasked with health and rural development.

 Expected results

-• By 2026, the Smoke-Free Villages approach will have scaled to 450 villages in Cambodia, expanding the potential for substantive change to cooking behaviours in Kampot, Kampong Speu, Battambang and Siem Riep provinces.
+• By the end of 2025, the Smoke-Free Villages approach reached nearly 500 villages in Cambodia, surpassing its target, and covering 100,000 households across 60 districts Kampot, Kampong Speu, Battambang and Siem Riep provinces.

-• The Government's engagement is tracked through its budget allocation and policy measures.
+• The Government's engagement was reflected through its budget allocation and policy measures.

 Impact story